PCrnjak/Read_the_docs_test/docs/Design_decisions.rst

 ---------------

 This arm uses so called spherical wrist.
 Spherical wrist is configuration of joints where axes of rotation for joints 4,5,6 intersect.
 You can see that in picture below.
+It is complicated mechanical system that in turn simplifies solving inverse kinematics for robot arm.
 You will see this configuration in a lot industrial robot arm.

 .. figure:: ../docs/images/slikaosirotacije.png
     :figwidth: 400px